Isaac-Tong/ziph-visualizer/README.md

 ### Visit the Website

 https://ziph-visualizer.herokuapp.com/
+*Website might take as long as 10s to load since it is hosted on a free heroku page*

 ## Usage
 Ziph's visualizer takes in a URL and extracts the main body content of the website.
 It then counts how many times a word in the webpage